Contact Us

 This simple, quick strategy can help you tackle problems, see them from a different perspective and take care of yourself at the same time.

-4. PREPARE A “TO-DO” LIST –
+4. PREPARE A “TO-DO” LIST

-At the end of every work day, prepare a to-do list for the next day.
+At the end of every workday, prepare a to-do list for the next day.
 You don’t have to spend more than a few minutes prioritising tasks on the list.
 Choose three to five most important tasks, otherwise you will be just adding more stress into your life.

 Yes, you may have to update your list and re-assess your priorities the next day.
 But starting the day with a clear, prioritised to-do list is a great way to keep you organised, use your time wisely and direct your focus.
 As you complete tasks, tick them off your list.
 This will help you feel motivated and keep going until everything is done.

 There is no one “right” way to create your to-do list, just experiment and make sure it works for you.
 Although there are many digital apps that can be used to make a to-do list, I’m still a fan of old-fashioned pen and paper method.
+Writing your to-do list before you go home helps you leave work behind, and you won’t feel so overwhelmed.

-5. USE MENTAL IMAGERY TO CHANGE YOUR MOOD –
+5. USE MENTAL IMAGERY TO CHANGE YOUR MOOD

 Images are incredibly powerful and can quickly change a negative mood into a positive one.
 Just because you had a rough day doesn’t automatically mean you have to stay in a bad mood all night.